vertcoin-project/One-Click-Miner-OLD/README.md

 rate climb at the bottom of the OCM window once you start to solve shares supplied by the pool.
 It is not uncommon to see a hash rate of 0.00 kh/s if mining with a low hash rate on p2pool.
 The lower your hash rate, the longer it takes to solve a share on the pool.
-See below for an image of the OCM mining.